Automatic programming via large language models with population self-evolution for dynamic fuzzy job shop scheduling problem: Abstract

 \section{Abstract}

-Heuristic dispatching rules (HDRs) are widely regarded as effective methods for solving dynamic job shop scheduling problems (DJSSP) in real-world production environments.
-However, their performance is highly scenario-dependent, often requiring expert customization.
-To address this, genetic programming (GP) and gene expression programming (GEP) have been extensively used for automatic algorithm design.
-Nevertheless, these approaches often face challenges due to high randomness in the search process and limited generalization ability, hindering the application of trained dispatching rules to new scenarios or dynamic environments.
-Recently, the integration of large language models (LLMs) with evolutionary algorithms has opened new avenues for prompt engineering and automatic algorithm design.
-To enhance the capabilities of LLMs in automatic HDRs design, this paper proposes a novel population self-evolutionary (SeEvo) method, a general search framework inspired by the self-reflective design strategies of human experts.
-The SeEvo method accelerates the search process and enhances exploration capabilities.
-Experimental results show that the proposed SeEvo method outperforms GP, GEP, end-to-end deep reinforcement learning methods, and more than 10 common HDRs from the literature, particularly in unseen and dynamic scenarios.
+Heuristic dispatching rules (HDRs) are widely used for solving the dynamic fuzzy job shop scheduling problem (DFJSSP).
+However, their performance is highly sensitive to specific scenarios and often necessitates expert customization.
+To overcome this, automated design methods like genetic programming (GP) and gene expression programming (GEP) have been proposed.
+Despite their success, these methods face challenges, such as high randomness in the search process.
+Recently, the combination of large language models (LLMs) with evolutionary algorithms has opened new possibilities for prompt engineering and automated algorithm design.
+To improve the ability of LLMs in automatic HDR design, this paper introduces a novel population self-evolutionary (SeEvo) framework, which draws inspiration from the self-reflective design strategies employed by human experts.
+Notably, this framework employs a novel teacher-student learning mechanism, allowing the LLM (student) to generate robust HDRs.
+Guided by a teacher model with complete knowledge of actual processing times, the student learns to infer fuzzy uncertainties from historical deviations, enabling it to effectively anticipate and adapt to fuzzy impacts.
+Experimental results demonstrate that SeEvo significantly outperforms GP, GEP, deep reinforcement learning (DRL) methods, and more than ten commonly used HDRs from the literature, particularly in previously unseen and dynamic scenarios.